wwesley294/DS-BlogPost/README.md

 5. Acknowledgement

-Special thanks for Udacity for laying out the steps and for Airbnb for providing the data.
+Special thanks to Udacity for laying out the steps and for Airbnb for providing the data.